senia1/Ball_Games/README.md

 <h3 align="center">The goal is to practice the topics of Inheritance and Polymorphism.</h3>

 _______________________________________________________________________
-Project 1 "BallGamesWinForms" implemented game logic:
+Project №1 "BallGamesWinForms" implemented game logic:

 There is a Start button, which has the form of many balls of different shapes and colors, moving in different attachments.
 There is a Stop button that stops all created balloons.
 After stopping the balls, the use of balls is issued, which are completely stored in a given amount.

+Project #2 "CatchBallsGame" implemented game logic:

+By pressing the Start button, the movement of the balls starts, the user must catch the balls with the mouse, if the ball is caught, it stops.
+Balls caught are counted.
+At the end of the game, you need to use the Clear the field button.